 Just before reaching Escape Rapids, the river is wild with whitewater, then it opens into a calm and wide channel surrounded by high cliffs.
 This is the calm before the storm.
 At Escape Rapids, the river is pinched again, and turns sharply to the left as it crashes between the sheer canyon walls.
 Viewed from the top of the broad tundra plateau, the canyon forms a long ‘S’ curve.
 A long, thin waterfall drops 80 to 100 metres into the gorge near the entrance.
 The sheer cliffs rise straight up from the river, occasionally marked by a raptors’ nest or a patch of flowers crowing out of the cracks in the rock.
 The scrubby spruce have disappeared completely from the tundra landscape.

-After a few miles, the green rolling hills above Bloody Falls can be seen far off in the distance.
-White clay cliffs and hills, sediments deposited by glaciation appear at a few locations above Bloody Falls, where the river widens into an enormous lake with braided streams.
+After a few miles, the green rolling hills above Kugluk Falls can be seen far off in the distance.
+White clay cliffs and hills, sediments deposited by glaciation appear at a few locations above Kugluk Falls, where the river widens into an enormous lake with braided streams.
 The current pushes the gravel and boulders into mounds along the channels.